SteeltoeOSS/Documentation/api/v2/connectors/redis.md

 1. Add the Steeltoe Cloud Foundry config provider to your ConfigurationBuilder.
 1. Add DistributedRedisCache or ConnectionMultiplexer to your ServiceCollection.

 >NOTE: The Stack Exchange Redis client depends on Lua commands `EVAL` and/or `EVALSHA`.
-Lua scripting is disabled by default in many Redis tile installations on Pivotal Platform.
+Lua scripting is disabled by default in many Redis tile installations on TAS.
 If you encounter a message similar to `StackExchange.Redis.RedisServerException: ERR unknown command EVALSHA`, you will need to have Lua scripting enabled by a platform operator.

 ### Add NuGet Reference